gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/_index.md

 ## Microcontroller Support

-I2C is a very popular protocol and is supported by most microcontrollers.
+**I2C is a very popular protocol and is supported by most microcontrollers**.
 Some examples of microcontroller I2C support include the TI MSP430 Enhanced Universal Serial Communication Interface (eUSCI),[ PSoC 3, 4, and 5LP I2C drag'n'drop modules](/programming/microcontrollers/psoc/components#i2c) (both integrated and hardware fabric versions), and the Atmel Atmega TWI peripheral.

 ### I2C Programmable Analog And Digital Noise Filters

 Some microcontrollers provide programmable analog and/or digital noise filters for their I2C peripherals.

 An example of a microcontroller that provides both analog and digital filters is the STM32F0 range by STmicroelectronics.

+### SCL Spike Filters

+The I2C specification requires that I2C devices ignore any high signal on the SCL wire that lasts less than 50ns.
+This specification is not universally implemented, typically because in most cases it does not effect operation.
+However, the {{% link text="I3C communication protocol" src="i3c-communication-protocol" %}} uses this feature for some of it's _high data rate_ (HDR) modes which allow I2C slaves with spike filters to co-exist on the bus while the HDR transmission takes places between two I3C devices.

+## Alternatives To I2C

+A popular alternative to I2C is the {{% link text="SPI bus" src="spi-communication-protocol" %}}. {{% link text="I3C" src="i3c-communication-protocol" %}} is less widely used but "improvement" on I2C in terms of baud rate, features and power usage.